 There will be a discussion of the Constitutional aspects of criminal procedure.
 The student will learn procedural aspects of the criminal system from arrest or summons through pretrial motions, trial, post-conviction and appellate processes.
-A study of the Constitution at work in the court system with current applications.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+A study of the

-PLA 2423 Contract Law 4.0 Quarter Credit Hours
+PLA 2423 Contract Law